ynohtna/rshell/README.rst

 Specifies a file of rshell commands to process.
 This allows you to create a script which executes any valid rshell commands.
+This option can be specified multiple times on the command line;
+each file will be processed in sequence.

 -n, --nocolor
 -------------